FusionAuth setup

 ### Set the user's full name (required for the `name` claim) [#set-the-users-full-name-required-for-the-name-claim]

-FusionAuth derives the OIDC `name` claim from the user's **full name** field.
-A user with only first and last name set — but no full name — produces a token with no `name` claim, and DALP sign-in fails with `name_is_missing`.
-Set **Full name** on the user's profile and confirm it is populated for every user who will sign in.
+FusionAuth derives the OIDC `name` claim from the full name field on the account record.
+A user with only first and last name set, but no full name set, produces a token without a `name` claim.
+DALP sign-in then fails with `name_is_missing`.
+Set the full name on the profile and confirm it is populated for every user who will sign in.

 </Step>